 If you’re looking to purchase a 105.012-66 CB Speedmaster, I’d encourage you to use this as the baseline.
 The case looks like it came straight off the line at Centrale Boites in 1966.
 All of the hallmarks of CB’s are present and in OEM-like condition: facets on top of the (slightly shorter) lugs, fantastic patina on the stepped dial, minty caseback (with the tasteful engraving), nearly perfect dot over ninety bezel, and completed purchase papers.

-When I sold this example, I came to terms with the fact that it may have been the best watch (condition-wise) that I’ll ever own.
+When I sold this example, I came to terms with the fact that it was one of the nicest preserved examples that I’ll ever own.
 It was a bittersweet day when I shipped it out, but it’s in the hands of a great collector now and the good news is that we still keep in touch.
 The beauty of this hobby!